mjastad/calm_workshop/lab5/calm_workshop_lab5_api.rst

 The Automation Lab starts with an introduction to NuCalm REST API, and associated JSON.
 The lab is a set of exercises designed to walk participants through navigating the REST API Explorer, locating Bluepint and Appication commands, executing the commands, and observing the results using both the Swagger generated API Explorer (Prism), and Postman (3^rd^ party API toolchain).
 Participants will then deploy several commands using python.

+Create a CentOS Server v7 VM
+****************************

+Create a CentOS Server v7 VM on the assigned cluster using Prism Central using the folloiwng specifications:

+- vCPU: 2x, 1x core/vCPU
+- mem:  4 GiB
+- network: bootcamp
+- name: calm_lab_dev
+- image: CentOS Server v7  (Disk)

 Create a Development Environment
 ********************************

-We'll need to make sure the python 2.7 runtime has all appropriate packages, sepcifically *pip* and *requests*.
+We'll need to make sure the python 2.7 runtime has all the appropriate packages, sepcifically *pip* and *requests*.
+We'll provision a CentOS Server VM to insure participants are working fromm a common-base.

 - Pip is a tool for installing and managing Python packages.
 - Requests is a Python package used to conmunicate over http.

 **Add the EPEL Repository**

-Pip is part of Extra Packages for Enterprise Linux (EPEL), which is a community repository of non-standard packages for the RHEL distribution.
-First, we’ll install the EPEL repository.
+*pip* is part of Extra Packages for Enterprise Linux (EPEL), which is a community repository of non-standard packages for the RHEL distribution.
+You'll be required to install the EPEL repository.

 .. code-block:: bash